AvianLearning/python-flask-spending-tracker/README.md

 #### Instructions to run ####
 * Ensure to have the current version of Python, Flask, and PostGres installed.
-* In terminal, navigat to the project folder.
+* In terminal, navigate to the project folder.
 * Run the following commands in terminal:
   * psql -d spending_tracker -f spending_tracker.sql
   * python3 console.py